- in captivity -

 Food - I grow a variety of succulents for the Angulates to eat.
 My Stars and Greeks are not super fond of succulents, but my Angulates love them.
 They eat growing succulents to the ground in no time!

-Hiding places - My Golden Greeks love to dig into soil / substrate indoors and outdoors, but my Angulates don't.
-They like to hide under bushes just like my Stars.
+Hiding places - My adult and baby Golden Greeks love to dig into soil / substrate indoors and outdoors, but my adult Angulates don't.
+They like to hide under bushes just like my adult Stars.
+However, my baby Angulates and baby Stars like to dig into a warm, damp substrate like New Zealand sphagnum moss.

 Angulate tortoises can be fairly easy keepers if they are provided with the appropriate diet and suitable environmental conditions.
 As with most tortoises, Angulates thrive outdoors and are easiest to keep in climate areas that resemble their homeland.

 Captive Angulate tortoises are said to be susceptible to respiratory infections, skin infections, and shell rot if they are kept in a too damp environment.
-According to the traditional care advice, it's best to keep Angulates "bone dry."
-Some keepers have experienced tragic consequences from raising Angulates too wet and cold.
-In captivity, constant high humidity is believed to be their "worst enemy."
+Some keepers have experienced tragic consequences, illness and death, from raising Angulates too wet and cold.
+Constant high humidity is believed to be their "worst enemy" in captivity and the traditional recommendation was to keep Angulates "bone dry."

-However, if tortoises are kept too dry, they are prone to chronic dehydration.
-This can lead to kidney problems and urinary stone formation.
+However, if tortoises are kept too dry, they are prone to chronic dehydration which can lead to kidney problems and urinary stone formation.
 Both can be fatal.
 Baby tortoises can dehydrate especially quickly.

-To combat excessive dryness, some Angulate keepers spray their enclosures with water in the morning and then let the substrate dry out during the day.
-Another solution is to provide both dry and damp substrate areas to allow the tortoise to choose the conditions he needs.
+To combat excessive dryness, some Angulate keepers water or spray their enclosures with water in the morning and then let the substrate dry out during the day.
+Another solution is to provide both dry and warm, damp substrate areas to allow the tortoise to choose the conditions he needs.

 When indoors, strong UV lights like mercury vapor bulbs (MVB's) or the new, high output T-5 reptile UVB fluorescent tubes are ideal.
 MVB's provide both heat and UV, but separate basking bulbs are needed with the T-5 linear (long) tubes.
 See the lighting page.

-Angulate tortoise keepers use various indoor substrates, including soil, soil/coco coir mix, coconut husk, and paper.
-Jasser-Häger and Philippen recommend newspaper as indoor substrate (Testudo mag, 2003) for Angulate tortoises.
-Real or artificial plants, or even a pile of hay, can be added for hiding.
+Angulate tortoise keepers use various indoor substrates, including soil, soil/coco coir mix, sphagnum moss, and coconut husk.
+Real or artificial plants can be added for hiding.

 Drinking water should be available at all times.
 Baby Angulate tortoises can be soaked (bathed) daily and then less frequently as they grow.

-As mentioned above, some keepers spray the enclosure with water in the morning to simulate native coastal conditions.
-Just check that the substrate is not constantly soaking wet.
+As mentioned above, some keepers spray or water the substrate in the morning to simulate native coastal conditions.
+Just check that not all of the substrate is constantly soaking wet.
+Provide some dryer areas as well.

 Angulate tortoises need large outdoor areas with well draining soil.
-Avoid substrates that retain too much water and stay wet all the time.
+Avoid substrates that retain too much water and stay soaking wet all the time, or add some dryer areas to the enclosure.
 Plant food and shade plants in the enclosure and provide various hiding places.
 A sandy soil area with some flat rocks or large pebbles is perfect for sunbathing.

 Always keep a bowl of fresh drinking water available.
 Replenish the water as needed to keep it clean and cool.
 I see my Angulates use their outdoor water bowls quite often.
 When they drink, they drink a lot!